arungudelli/angularjswiki/content/angular/how-to-use-angular-pipes-in-components-and-services/index.md

-title = "How To Use Angular Pipes in Components & Service ts files" subtitle = "Use Angular Pipes in Components & Service ts files" type="post" summary ="Steps to use angular pipes in components and service ts files
-  1. Import angular pipe in `app.module.ts` file and add it to the providers array.
-  2. In Component file, import angular pipe & inject the pipe into the constructor.
-  3. And Finally use the angular pipe transform method & pass the required parameters according     to pipe defination to format the values." keywords=["delete component in angular,ng delete component command"] date="2019-02-08T01:01:05+0000" lastmod="2019-02-09T04:44:37+0000"
+title = "How To Use Angular Pipes in Components & Service ts files" subtitle = "Use Angular Pipes in Components & Service ts files" type="post" summary ="Steps to use angular pipes in components and service ts files 1.Import angular pipe in `app.module.ts` file and add it to the providers array.2.In Component file, import angular pipe & inject the pipe into the constructor.3.
+And Finally use the angular pipe transform method & pass the required parameters according to pipe defination to format the values." keywords=["delete component in angular,ng delete component command"] date="2019-02-08T01:01:05+0000" lastmod="2019-02-09T04:44:37+0000"